-Considering the prospect of a Sicily holiday in 2017 but want to see lots of the island?
+Considering the prospect of a Sicily holiday but want to see lots of the island?
 Our multi-centre touring holidays are an ideal solution!

 When booking a holiday to Sicily, it is always going to be a challenge settling on a single destination to call home during your stay on the island.
 There are so many alluring and captivating destinations located in all corners of the island, from those offering a beach paradise or a historical journey back in time, to those set amid beautiful scenery or at the heart of a fascinating city.